-Project Timeline provides a view of how work focus and volume modify over time.
-Find out where your engineers’ work focus is.
-View how events impacted your team’s performance and direct your data-driven decisions.
+Understand how work focus and volume modify over time.
+Find out where your team's work focus is.
+View how events impacted your team’s performance and direct your decisions using data.

 The Project Timeline helps you visualize how teams are doing relative to other teams, relative to industry benchmarks, and relative to your own trends, by using four metrics that customers find most actionable in the code-based activity.